TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

 .. tip::

-   The description about CKEditor includes challenges and examples for the frontend.
+   This description about CKEditor includes examples and common challenges for the frontend.

-   Usage of other editors is nevertheless possible and some points like handling of data on the server are independent of the distinct editor in the frontend.
+   You can use other editors with TYPO3 and some points, like handling of data on the server, are independent of the distinct editor in the frontend.

 .. note::

-   If you feel eligible to provide a description for other editors than CKEditor, this could be included or linked in this documentation.
+   If you feel able to provide a description about using other editors with TYPO3, please add to this documentation.

-Efforts to include a RTE can differ very much depending on the offered features.
-The features and required efforts in the following list increase with every point.
+The following list describes features and corresponding implementation effort ordered from simple to complex.

 The optional features
 =====================

 #.
-Simple text formatting can be reached with help of a few simple buttons.
+Simple text formatting can be achieved using well-known buttons.
    This solution is used to format text (bold, italic, underlined, ...), create lists or tables, etc..
-   Character of these options is that they are predefined in the RTE and and wrap selected content in html-tags, by default without any attributes like `id`, `class` or more.
+   These options are predefined in the RTE and and wrap selected content in html-tags, by default without any attributes like `id` or `class` for example.

 #.
 Advanced text-formatting can be achieved with predefined blocks and
    according style.
 Those blocks wrap selected content in html-elements